 This service provides a number of programmes, advice, employment, health, advocacy, education and volunteering opportunities for individuals whose first language is Spanish or Portuguese.

 Advice & Representation

 They run a programme, which provides advice and one-to-one support to access welfare benefits.
 Areas include housing, welfare & disability benefits.
-Twice a week they run a drop-in session where advocacy- and casework-related support is provided.
 They can also organise representation for people in an appeal process.

 or